New Hampshire Wildcats: Ice hockey

 The ice hockey teams are both perennial national powerhouses.
 Former Wildcat standout Rod Langway '79 was the first Wildcat ever to receive hockey's highest honor when he was inducted into the Hockey Hall of Fame.
 He won a Stanley Cup with the Montreal Canadiens in 1979 and joined the Washington Capitals in 1982, where he was captain for 11 years and was known to Capitals fans as the "Secretary of Defense".
-Langway was the first American in National Hockey League history to win the Norris Trophy as the NHL's best defenseman.
+Langway was the first American in NHL history to win the Norris Trophy as the NHL's best defenseman.